Just a little pit stop on the farewell tour...

 - Adorkable: Craig, eventually mixing in with Papa Wolf.

-- Aliens in Colchester
+- Aliens in Cardiff: Aliens in Colchester.

 - Ascended Fan Girl: River, working on her degree in archaeology, has been researching the Doctor.